winhamwr/craigslist/2012_06_roommate.md

 Things we prefer in a roommate:

-* Ability and preference for consumption of large quantities of meat, specifically bacon-based meats.
+* Ability and preference for consumption of large quantities of meat.
+  Specifically, bacon.
-* An awesome sense off humor,
+* An awesome sense of humor
   without being funnier than Wes, because he probably can't handle the competition.
 * A lifestyle conducive to being awesome